juancarlospaco/faster-than-requests/README.md

 - `dot` Dot `.` matches anything, including new lines, boolean type, optional, defaults to `False`, example `True`.
 - `start_with` Perl Compatible Regular Expression to match at the start of the line, similar to `str().startswith()` but with Regular Expressions, string type, optional.
 - `ends_with`  Perl Compatible Regular Expression to match at the end of the line,  similar to `str().endswith()` but with Regular Expressions, string type, optional.
-- `post_replacement_regex` Perl Compatible Regular Expressions (PCRE standard) to replace *after* parsing, List type, optional, this option works with `post_replacement_by`, this is like a Regex post-processing, this option is for experts on Regular Expressions.
+- `post_replacement_regex` Perl Compatible Regular Expressions (PCRE standard) to replace *after* parsing, string type, optional, this option works with `post_replacement_by`, this is like a Regex post-processing, this option is for experts on Regular Expressions.
-- `post_replacement_by` string **to replace by** *after* parsing, List type, optional, this option works with `post_replacement_regex`, this is like a Regex post-processing, this option is for experts on Regular Expressions.
+- `post_replacement_by` string **to replace by** *after* parsing, string type, optional, this option works with `post_replacement_regex`, this is like a Regex post-processing, this option is for experts on Regular Expressions.
-- `re_start` Perl Compatible Regular Expression matchs start at this index, integer type, optional, defaults to `0`, this option is for experts on Regular Expressions.
+- `re_start` Perl Compatible Regular Expression matchs start at this index, positive integer type, optional, defaults to `0`, this option is for experts on Regular Expressions.

 **Arguments:**
 - `list_of_urls` List of URLs, URL must be string type, required, must not be empty list, example `["http://example.io"]`.